suleymanckr07/suleymanckr07.github.io/README.md

 │       └── events-feature.svg    # Events features illustration
 ├── index.html                  # Main HTML file for the homepage
 ├── features.html               # Detailed information about app features
-├── about.html                  # Information about the Woo: AI application
+├── about.html                  # Information about the Turistly application
 ├── contact.html                # Contact form or information
 ├── privacy-policy.html         # Privacy policy details
 ├── terms-of-service.html       # Terms of service for using the app